PDF FEATURES

 The Art Momentum Medina Dugger: A kaleidoscope of almost audible colours, March.

-BBC News, Chicago: Three artists challenging African-American stereotypes, Sept.
+BBC News, Chicago: Three artists challenging African-American stereotypes.

 Chicago Tribune, Exhibition stares down portrayals of blackness in art history, corporate environments, Sept.